Yveaux/Dollhouse_Wireless_Node/README.md

 Pull-up resistors R4-R11 can be used for digital inputs to further reduce the power drain.
 Mount approx. 1Meg ohm and disable internal pullups.

+When powered from a 5V supply (and AMS1117 mounted) use the RAW and GND pins to power the board.

 Programming
 ========
 To keep the sensor small the ISP and FTDI connectors are scaled down to use pogo pins for programming.